Oscar Gonzalez Preview, Player Props: Guardians vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers' 4.26 team ERA ranks 16th among all league pitching staffs.
+- The Dodgers have the 16th-ranked team ERA across all MLB pitching staffs (4.26).

 © 2023 Data Skrive.
 All rights reserved.